zvjaceslavs/intshare/Operating_Systems/VMWare/template_esxi_snmp_only_for_zabbix3.0/5.0/README.md

 # SNMP OS ESXi

-## Description

-## Overview Modify from [https://share.zabbix.com/operating-systems/esxi-snmp](operating-systems/esxi-snmp),Thank Andrew Single.The original templete can not be used on zabbix3.x,so i modify it ..I have tested on esxi 5.0 5.1 5.5 6. ## Author anxinhai

 ## Overview

 Modify from [https://share.zabbix.com/operating-systems/esxi-snmp](operating-systems/esxi-snmp),Thank Andrew Single.The original templete can not be used on zabbix3.x,so i modify it ..I have tested on esxi 5.0 5.1 5.5 6.